 Previous years' reports can be viewed on the Archives page.

-The 2012 water quality report is now available in English, and the 2012 Spanish and Chinese versions will be posted here this summer.
+The 2013 water quality report is available in English and will be available in Spanish and Chinese shortly.
 The document below is a PDF file which can be viewed and printed with Adobe Acrobat Reader, a free software.

 Every drop of water that comes out of your tap is first treated at one of our treatment plants.
 EBMUD's six water treatment plants in the East Bay can filter and process more than 375 million gallons of water daily.